 Let’s start simple.
-Why would you use social media monitoring?
+Why would you use social media monitoring tools?
 To improve your business, probably.
 Although if you want to spy on the social life of your kids I wouldn’t judge you too much.
 But today we’ll concentrate on how to get the most from monitoring your brand mentions, customers and competitors for the advantages of your business.

 1. Improve market research.